-To achieve this there is an urgent need for the simplification of funding for local and regional transport.
-To achieve the Government's legal net zero commitments and to address the challenges of social exclusion within the North, we need to be able to bring policy makers across disciplines together to find innovative solutions, pooling expertise and funding streams to deliver meaningful change at scale and pace.
+To achieve this there is an urgent need for the simplification of funding for local and regional transport, building on City Region Sustainable Transport Settlements, Local Transport Fund allocations and Single Settlements.
+To achieve the Government's legal net zero commitments and to address the challenges of social exclusion within the North, we need to be able to bring policy makers across disciplines together to find innovative solutions. pooling expertise and funding streams to deliver meaningful change at scale and pace.
 The NIC has recommended the need for greater certainty of local government budgets including local transport authorities.
-A 'five vear plus five year' settlement for LTAs would remove cost and inertia from the delivery of investment, as well as greater flexibility in the application of the funding available, to ensure that it is targeted towards the delivery of outcomes.
+A 'five year plus five vear' settlement for LTAs would remove cost and inertia from the delivery of investment, as well as greater flexibility in the application of the funding available. to ensure that it is targeted towards the delivery of outcomes.